Forsyth-Creations/CAL/README.md

 # CAL (HEADING 1 FORMAT)
-	"CAL" stands for Computer Automated Lighting (Using Blynk and LightshowPi)
+	"CAL" stands for Computer Automated Lighting (Using Blynk and LightshowPi).
+The hope is to allow people of varying ages to get into Christmas lightshows, as well as home automation.

-## This is a test to ensure I know how to use GitHub (HEADING 2 FORMAT)
+## Parts of the CAL repo:
-Test Test
+Blynk

-###(HEADING 3 FORMAT)
+Lightshowpi
-	Subtext
+WiringPi